my1396/R-Notes/docs/0401-BasicR-functions.md

     \end{cases}
     $$

-  Binormial is the sum of Bernoulli
+  Binomial is the sum of Bernoulli
   $$
   Y = \sum_{i=1}^{\text{size}} X_i
   $$